2012 Kings XI Punjab season

 Kings XI Punjab (KXIP) is a franchise cricket team based in Mohali, India, which plays in the Indian Premier League (IPL).
 They were one of the nine teams that competed in the 2012 Indian Premier League.
 They were captained by Adam Gilchrist.
 Kings XI Punjab finished 6th in the IPL and did not qualify for the champions league T20.

+Squad

+Players with international caps prior to the 2012 season are listed in bold.

 Indian Premier League

 Season standings

 Kings XI Punjab finished 6th in the league stage of IPL 2012.